Top 10 Reasons People Over-Spend

 There are as many reasons that people over spend as there are budgets to help people get out of the debt over spending has caused.
 By talking to people, conducting surveys and helping people throughout the years, I have made a list of the ten reasons I hear the most often.
 Take a look to see if you fall in line with any one or more of these causes to indulge.

 10. Keeping up an image

 Many people feel like if they fall below a certain image that the neighbors set, the neighborhood will think less of them.
-This is known as keeping up with the Jones'.
+This is known as keeping up with the Joneses.
 The truth behind this is that the neighbors are thinking and feeling the same way.

 I cannot tell you how many people in all financial situation have told me that when they spend too much money for lunch out with friends, shopping with the girls, etc it is to not have to admit to them that they cannot afford to pay the bill for the whole table.
 If your friends drop you because you cannot afford to buy them lunch, are they really friends?

 I have heard over and over "I thought the check was in the mail."
 The people who tell me this are telling the truth!
 The check was in the mail, either late or far less than was expected.
 When they heard they were getting money, they spent it before they had money in hand.